 Causes and Risks of Uterine Fibroids

 As is the case with most unwanted health issues, there is no singular, clear etiology of uterine fibroids.
-However, researchers have determined that the following two factors are most commonly involved:
+However, researchers have determined factors that are most commonly involved.

 - Hormones – Both estrogen and progesterone impact uterine fibroids.
 The tumors grow rapidly during pregnancy when hormone levels are high, and shrink with anti-hormone medications or when a woman reaches menopause.